Kateryna Chepura: Campaign "Against education degradation"

-January 24, 2012 - picket by Civic movement "Vidsich" as a part of campaign "Against education degradation" took place at the club of Cabinet of Ministers of Ukraine, during the meeting of Prime Minister Mykola Azarov with public and academic community membersin terms of discussion of government bill number 9655 "On Higher Education".
-By request of protesters, Kateryna Chepura was allowed to participate in the discussion as representative of students interests.
-Although most participants approved the final discussion paper and stated that it is ready for approval by the Verkhovna Rada, after hearing activist's requirements, Mykola Azarov still decided to create a work group to resolve "controversial norms" in the bill.
+January 24, 2012 — picket by the Civic movement "Vidsich" as part of the campaign "Against education degradation" took place at the club of Cabinet of Ministers of Ukraine, during the meeting of Prime Minister Mykola Azarov with public and academic community members in terms of discussion of government bill number 9655 "On Higher Education".
+By request of protesters, Kateryna Chepura was allowed to participate in the discussion as a representative of students' interests.
+Although most participants approved the final discussion paper and stated that it is ready for approval by the Verkhovna Rada, after hearing the activist's requirements, Mykola Azarov still decided to create a work group to resolve "controversial norms" in the bill.
 The work group was formed, including Kateryna Chepura.
-Later, activist was accused of unauthorized organization of mass meeting that took place at the club of Cabinet of Ministers of Ukraine, January 24.
-April 4, 2012 – courtsession on Kateryna Chepura case in Pechersk Court of Kyiv.
-After 40-minutessession, court closed the case due to absence of evidence.
+Later, the activist was accused of unauthorized organization of a mass meeting that took place at the Club of Cabinet of Ministers of Ukraine on January 24.
+April 4, 2012 — court session on Kateryna Chepura case in Pechersk Court of Kyiv.
+After 40-minutes session, the court closed the case due to the absence of evidence.